flippette/esp-template/README.md

 ## Nix

-the Nix flake exports 2 outputs: a dev shell and a package.
+the Nix flake exports 3 outputs: a dev shell and 2 packages, one for each chip.

-the dev shell contains common utilities for development: the Rust toolchain, `cargo-binutils`, `cargo-bloat`, and `espflash`.
+the dev shell contains common utilities for development: the Rust toolchain, `cargo-binutils`, `cargo-bloat`, `espflash`, and `just`.

 building the package generates an ELF binary, which can be converted into a flat firmware image using `espflash` and flashed onto a module.